 To plan your Grand Tour of Switzerland, visit the fantastic interactive Grand Tour website where you’ll find suggested routes and useful information.

-Switzerland self-drive itinerary
+My recommended Switzerland self-drive itinerary

 My 14 day Switzerland by car itinerary includes major cities and smaller towns, mountain and lakeside locations and some of the country’s most popular attractions.